Expat Exchange

 We asked people in Ecuador if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "It is important to respect Ecuadorian customs when visiting the country.
 Trying to save face is valued highly, so it is best to remain calm and avoid any confrontational behavior.
 In conversations it is important to be aware of the local language and customs, being sure to avoid making jokes or being overly familiar.
 Ecuador is a conservative country, so it is best to dress modestly, particularly when visiting religious sites.
 Greeting people with a kiss on the cheek is popular and should be done according to the country's gender-based norms.
-Food is important to Ecuadorian culture, so it is polite to finish what is on your plate and wait for the host to indicate dessert, rather than helping yourself," remarked another expat in Ecuador.
+Food is important to Ecuadorian culture, so it is polite to finish what is on your plate and wait for the host to indicate dessert, rather than helping yourself," said a member in Ecuador.

 "I can't recall that I did although my Ecuadorean friends may tell tales.
-I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," said a member in Ambato, Ecuador.
+I have a few friends who made the embarazado and embarasoso mistake as well as trucha vs chucha," remarked another expat who made the move to Ambato, Ecuador.

 Please login to continue reading this article.